-Winter is quickly approaching, and even though Florida is notoriously hot, you’ll still want to make sure your heater is in working order.
+Winter is right around the corner, and even though Florida is notoriously hot, you’ll still want to make sure your heater is in working order.
 This means you need to know how to prepare your furnace for the winter.
-There are a few things you need to do to prepare.
-We’ve created a checklist on what to do before turning your furnace back on.
+To help you be ready for cooler temperatures, we’ve created a checklist on what to do before turning your furnace back on!

 Having to turn on the heat is not a frequent occurrence in Florida, but it is occasionally needed in the Gainesville or Jacksonville area.
 The last thing you want to do is to turn on your furnace for the winter only to find your heat isn’t working.